 Various types of burger recipes

 Classic beef patty, with a secret ingredient.
 The best beef burgers are made from scratch.

-Grilled chicken burgers, best for the barbecue.
+Grilled chicken burgers, juicy and crispy, best for the barbecue.

 Chunky salmon burgers, with some of the fish minced and the rest diced coarsely.
 Much better than fish fingers!

 Delicious prawn burgers, made with chunky prawns and garnished with crunchy homemade coleslaw.

 Halloumi burgers, with crispy cheese slices packed into the bun with grilled vegetables.